 - If you remember, drizzle with pork drippings before it goes in the oven.

 - Cooks at 300 for 1/2 hour (with the pork) then at 400 alone (while pork rests) for 10 min or so until brown on top and crispy around the edges.

 - Allow to cool five minutes then just slide knife around edges and pop out.

-Serve pork with fresh mustered (Coleman’s), chutney (I used my mum’s secret recipe), and claret (we used a red table wine).
+Serve pork with fresh mustard (Coleman’s), chutney (I used my mum’s secret recipe), and claret (we used a red table wine).

 Cook’s Notes: We had more than double the amount of loin needed.
-I’m used to estimating fowl, which is 1lb per person, but loin is less than half that, particularly as we had trimmings and two courses prior.
+I’m used to estimating fowl on the bone, which is 1lb per person, but loin is less than half that, particularly as we had trimmings and two courses prior.
 I had almost 7 lbs and we could have done with 3.5 lb for 10 people.
 That would have been enough for every diner to have two 1cm slices.
 (It worked out fine, everyone took a bit of pork home to make sandwiches.)
 The chutney (Mum’s homemade) went better with the dish than the mustard (recommended by the Victorian book).
-At first, we had the bacon on top of the pork roast, not recommended as the pork fat did not get crispy, we ended up putting it on broil briefly near the end to get nice brown on the top.
+At first, we had the bacon on top of the pork roast, not recommended as the pork fat did not get crispy, we ended up putting the lion under the broil briefly near the end to get nice brown on the top.
 Delish.

 Diner’s Thoughts: Stuffing was very welcome.
 We could have used a bit more gravy.
 Pork was done perfectly.
 Enjoyed sitting and looking at the resting pork while waiting for trimmings.
 Some preferred white wine over the red with this dish.

 Pudding Course ~ Apple Fritters